dmikushin/refactorial/README.markdown

+### Under Heavy Construction

+Non-exclusive list of changes:
+ - Make building on Win32 and Linux work (maybe make an effort to support OS X)
+ - Remove dependencies that can be satisified by LLVM's libs (pcre, boost, yaml-cpp)
+ - Allow renaming types without changing the definition (for example, when upgrading between versions of a dependency)
+ - And more

+Note that the README is in a very outdated state and will be updated in the future.

 # Refactorial

-Refactoiral is a Clang-based refactoring tool for C, C++, Objective-C, and Objective-C++.
+Refactorial is a Clang-based refactoring tool for C, C++, Objective-C, and Objective-C++.
 It has a number of nice properties:

 1. It runs independent of any IDE
 2. It refactors C, C++, Objective-C and Objective-C++ programs